 Day 26: Put Probiotics on Your Face

-A simple Greek yogurt-based mask done every week or two can help heal and minimize acne, balance moisture and preserve the good bacteria in your skin.
-Add cinnamon and flax, and you have a lovely (and sweet-smelling) exfoliating mask.
+A simple Greek yogurt-based mask done every week or two can help heal and minimize acne, balance moisture, and preserve the good bacteria in your skin.
+Add cinnamon and flax powders, and you have a lovely (and sweet-smelling) exfoliating mask.

 Day 27: Exfoliate...Gently

-No need for harsh exfoliants or lots of scrubbing.
-Ingredients like alpha hydroxy acids will do the job effectively and gently.
-This pineapple-papaya mask exfoliates and the leftovers double as a snack.
+No need for harsh exfoliants or lots of scrubbing with your face scrub—in fact, just don’t scrub.
+Ingredients like alpha-hydroxy acids will do the job effectively and gently.
+This pineapple-papaya mask exfoliates naturally, and the leftovers double as a snack.

 Day 28: Turn to Natural Acne Remedies

 Over-the-counter acne treatments tend to dry out skin, causing it to overcompensate with extra oil.
 We all know where that vicious cycle leads.
-Turn to gentler homemade remedies like garlic, strawberries and aspirin, tomato-sugar scrub, turmeric acne mask and see if your skin doesn’t mellow itself out a bit.
+Turn to gentler homemade remedies, like garlic, strawberries, and aspirin, by making a tomato-sugar scrub, or turmeric acne mask, and see if your skin doesn't mellow itself out a bit.